 Veterans Benefits for Long Term Care

-Veterans or widow(er)s of veterans may be entitled to a non-service connected monthly pension to offset long term health care costs such as home health care, assisted living or nursing homes.
+Veterans or widow(er)s of veteran may be entitled to a non-service connected monthly pension to offset long term health care costs such as home health care, assisted living or nursing homes.
 Many veterans are unaware of this benefit or assume they don’t qualify because they didn’t retire from the military.

 The main requirements for a pension for a veteran or widow(er) are: